1. Timelines

 The End of an Era

 The First Continuum Crisis left the world irrevocably changed.
-The Mytharil Empire was no more, its people scattered and its floating cities lost to the void.
+The Mytharil Empire was no more, its people gone and its floating cities lost to the void.
 The True Dragons faded into legend, their numbers too few to reclaim their former glory.

 The gods, weakened from their battle, withdrew from the world, no longer willing to intervene so directly.
 And in the void left behind, new powers began to rise—mortal empires, whose ambition would shape the Third Age to come.